 The odds man won’t put much time or effort into the review process for completed tasks, because their focus is on quantity not quality.

 Lastly, we have the fashionista.
 The fashionista is less interested in data insights or tailored strategies.
 They follow the latest trends in marketing—of which there are many—falling victim to claims like “email marketing is the only way to succeed” and “SEO is all that matters”.

 The fashionista marketing consultant often lacks a strategic focus, and prefers to lean on current trends and fads.

 That being said, they can be great if the route is tried and tested.
 Especially if they are performing tasks for you that they have had success with for similar clients in the past.

-We find social media experts tend to land in this category, and this approach makes sense within that context as it sometimes requires a less structured approach than other areas of digital marketing.
+We find social media experts often tend to land in this category.
+And this approach makes sense within that context as it sometimes requires a less structured approach than other areas of digital marketing.